 This keto red velvet recipe has all of these without the carbs or sugar.
 It uses almond milk and apple cider vinegar to mimic classic buttermilk.
-The secret for a moist low-carb cake crumb is in keto flours like almond flour and coconut flour.
+The secret for a moist low-carb cake crumb is to use ultra thin almond flour, not almond meal

 This very easy red velvet cake recipe is made with just a few simple ingredients.
 But before you start baking this amazing keto cake, there are a few simple things you need to know to make sure you get the most delicious cake.